The health and safety of our residents and families is our highest priority.

 Close the unit affected to new admissions except as needed to cohort individuals and staff.

-New admissions and readmission will be monitored for signs of COVID 19 for 14 days and will be cared for by staff using COVID-19 PPE according to CDC guidelines.
+New admissions and readmissions that are not vaccinated will be monitored for signs of COVID 19 for 14 days and will be cared for by staff using COVID-19 PPE (N95 or Respirator, eye protection, gloves and gown).
+They will be rapid tested on Day 1, Day 5 and Day 14.
+If all rapid tests are negative, they will be off quarantine.
 They will be placed in private rooms (if available).
 If feasible, a cohort will be created for this population.

 Emergency Staffing Strategies: